-Mrs. Snoek greeted the pastor with a hope that she need not look on this calamity as a judgment on her solicitude about worldly Interests.
+Mrs. Snoek greeted the pastor with a hope that she need not look on this calamity as a judgment on her solicitude about worldly interests.
 The pastor had said much to her, and said it often, about sitting loose from the things of this world; and she trusted she had taken it to heart.
-Unless she was much mistaken, she had only endeavoured to do what, as a mother, and the widow of an honourable man, it behoved her to improve her children's fortunes, and justify their father's ambition for them.
+Unless she was much mistaken, she had only endeavoured to do what, as a mother, and the widow of an honourable man, it behaved her to improve her children's fortunes, and justify their father's ambition for them.
 The pastor decided that she would best prove the purity of her views by her cheerful acquiescence in her present losses.

-A Dutch lady of a later age would have found it easy to acquiesce in such losses for the sake of the amount of wealth which remained: but in the times of the high prosperity of the Dutch, desire grew with acquisition, and it was not enough to be rich, if it was possible to be richer, or if others were richer, or if the individual had been so at a preceding time.
-Though she and her children had more wealth than they could consume, the widow found it required all her resignation to bear patiently the loss of what she had no occasion
+A Dutch lady of a later age would have found it easy to acquiesce in such losses for the sake of the amount of wealth which remained: but in the times of the high prosperity of the Dutch, desire grew with acquisition, and it was not enough to be rich, if it was possible to be richer, or if others were richer, or if the individual had been go at a preceding time.
+Though she and her children had more wealth than they could consume, the widow found it required all her resignation to bear patiently the loss of what she had no occasion for.

 "You always told me," said Christian to the pastor, "to take care not to love any people or things too much, because I should most likely have to leave them all very soon.
-But you see they have left me.-O, I do not mean my mother, and Gertrude, and Luc and Roselyn; but I have lost my pretty calf; and my tame heron has flown away; and my tulips,-that beautiful lateblower!
+But you see they have left me.-O, I do not mean my mother, and Gertrude, and Luc and Roselyn; but I have lost my pretty calf; and my tame heron has flown away; and my tulips,-that beautiful late-blower!
 There was not such a Bybloemen in all the district as the best of mine.
 When I bade it farewell for this year, and looked for the last time into its cup, with its white bottom, so beautifully broken with cherry, I did not think it would be rotting under the water so soon.
-I never saw such a cup as that flower had.
+I never saw such a cup as that flowed had.
 I shall never see such another."

 The pastor shook his head.
-Christian, taking

-this for sympathy in his grief, went on, "And my calf had got to know me, and to let me do what I liked with him.
-He stood quite still to let me help to put on his jacket yesterday when the evening chill was coming on.
-I am glad I did not see him die, if he splashed in the water like one poor cow that I saw.
+Christian, taking this for sympathy in his grief, went on, cow that I saw.
 I shall never love another calf.
 O, now I know why you shake your head so.
 You think that I should soon have left them, if they had not left me.
 Perhaps I may never get better than I am to-day; and to-day I cannot sit up at all.
 But, tell me one thing I want to know.
 Do you think animals live again?
 It seems very hard that my calf should die so soon, if it is not to live any more: and, if I am to die soon too--"